cjmcgraw/ml-rescore-es-plugin/README.md

 First you need to run your query against es:

 ```
-$ http POST 'localhost:9200/example-data/_search' <<< \
+$ http POST "${es_host}:9200/${index}/_search" <<< \
         '{
             "query": {...},
             "rescore": {
                 "window_size": 100,
-                "mlrescore": {
+                "ml-rescore-v0": {
-                    "model_name": "grpc-server:50051",
+                    "type": "ranking"
+                    "name": "half_plus_two",
+                    "domain": "half-plus-two:8500",
+                    "itemid_field": "itemId1",
-                    "context": "my-context",
+                    "context": {
+                        "some-key": "some-value",
+                        "another-key": "another-value"
                     }
                 }
+            }
         }'
 ```

-Providing the `model_name` as a `domain:port` for a grpc connection the plugin will establish a bridge and LRU cache.
-It will score the topN documents from the query as quickly as it can from the grpc model, and store their scores in an inmemory LRU cache managed by elasticsearch.
+Here is the definition of the parameters:

+* `type` - the type of model.
+Generally `ranking` vs `retrieval`
+* `name` - the name of the model.
+This is from the class you've implemented in the plugin
+* `domain` - the `domain:port` that the model is available on.
+Currently only `TensorflowServing` models are implemente
+* `itemid_field` - the field to use as the unique identifier for each item, this should be present in each document
+* `context` - the context for the query.
+Including all meaningful fields you care about

 ES will run the rescore during the collection phase, after the scoring phase before returning to the master node for sorting.
 This allows each shard to run their own LRU